jbelis/log-viewer/README.md

 - add the ability to filter by date range
 - provide more interesting visualizations, such as aggregations on multiple axes,
 - hire a UX designer
+- fix login failure not communicated
+- search page (in particular) not responsive

 devx
 - use [testcontainers](https://testcontainers.com/) for database access testing (instead of sqlite)